-In a general Machine Learning setting, \cite{paredes2000class,1221358} compared Euclidean distance with the conventional and class-based Mahalanobis distances.
-One of our contribution is to validate these generic results on time series: instead of tens of features, we have hundreds or even thousands of values which makes the problem mathematically more challenging: the rank of our covariance matrices are often tiny compared to their sizes.
+In a general Machine Learning setting, \cite{paredes2000class,1221358} compared Euclidean distance with the conventional and class-specific Mahalanobis distance measures.
+One of our contribution is to validate these generic results on time series: instead of tens of features, we have hundreds or even thousands of values which makes the problem mathematically more challenging: the ranks of our covariance matrices are often tiny compared to their sizes.

 More generally, distance metric learning has an extensive literature~\citep{255644,hastie1996discriminant,1598381,short1980new}.
 We refer the reader to \cite{weinberger2009distance} for a review.